neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/challenges-css-positioning.md

 (difficulty: 🔥🔥)

-Solve the _Layout with Position_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-positioning/layout-with-position